Introduction

 Data Processing and Location

-Your data is processed and stored through the following infrastructure:
+Your data is processed and stored through globally distributed infrastructure:

 - Global Processing: Data is processed through a global edge network for optimal performance

-- Primary Storage: Core data is stored in US-East region data centers
+- Primary Storage: Core data is stored in US-based data centers

 - Edge Locations: Your data may be temporarily processed in multiple geographic regions for performance optimization